KenPainter/GenLogic/README.md

 - Tests: 0.98.x
 - Docs: 0.99.x
 - Everything else: 0.99.x
+  - potential: change table-level 'constraints:' key to 'checks:' the AI assistant gets very confused by 'constraints'

+Then: 1.0

 Some thoughts and to-do items
 - consider preventing SQL keywords as column names